loeiten/CS344/quizes/unit_3_solutions.md

 ## Quiz 10

+There is an algorithm whereby the parallel inclusive scan can be found by performing successive reduction of each element

-What is the step complexity of inclusive scan
+What is the step complexity of this algorithm

 - [ ] `O(1)`
 - [x] `O(log n)`
 - [ ] `O(n)`
 - [ ] `O(n^2)`

-What is the work complexity of inclusive scan
+What is the work complexity of this algorithm

 - [ ] `O(1)`
 - [ ] `O(log n)`